Scale and conformal invariance in rotating interacting few-fermion systems: Properties of Rotating 2D Fermi Gases

 \section{Properties of Rotating 2D Fermi Gases}

-In this work, we reveal the conformal symmetry in the excitation spectrum and many-body wave function for few-fermion ensembles in a rotating harmonic trap with weak contact interactions.
+The aim of our work is to reveal the conformal symmetry in the excitation spectrum and many-body wave function for few-fermion ensembles in a rotating harmonic trap with weak contact interactions.
 This section sets the groundwork for these calculations and discusses the basics of the level structure of rotating Fermi gases, both for free fermions and for contact interactions, and introduces degenerate perturbation theory for weak interactions.

 Throughout the paper, we consider two-component fermions with spin projection \mbox{$\sigma=\uparrow,\downarrow$} and mass $m^*$ (we include an asterisk to avoid possible confusion with an angular momentum quantum number) that are confined in a two-dimensional harmonic trap with oscillator frequency $\omega$ and rotation frequency $\Omega$.
 We consider fixed-particle number states with \mbox{$N=N_{\uparrow}+N_{\downarrow}$} atoms that contain an equal number of both spin types.
 We use dimensionless units where both the oscillator energy \mbox{$\hbar \omega = 1$} and the oscillator length \mbox{$\ell_{\rm ho}=\sqrt{\hbar/m^*\omega} = 1$} are set to unity (in particular, the rotation frequency is measured in units of $\omega$).
 We restore full units in the plots for clarity.